 Photos:T.Marshall

-been a terrifying vision of a damned souls arrival in Hell.
+But the most interesting details in the Yaxley Doom are at the right, in what must once have been a terrifying vision of a damned souls arrival in Hell.
 Here, in the centre just below the square opening in the chancel arch wall, is the lower half of a hairy devil with splayed legs, clawed feet and, according to an old drawing in the church, something like an anchor slung around his waist and dangling between his legs.
 Some other confused details, probably of more devils, show at the right

 Below these devils, a naked, tonsured man, perhaps with a beard, stands in an attitude of supplication, and partly visible at the right is another man, shown in full here below left, along with those welcoming him to Hell.

-This very well painted man wrings his hands in entreaty of the grinning devil greeting him, but the most curious thing about him is the burden he carries around his shoulders - a long chain with a heavy-looking weight suspended from it.
 The welcoming devil may hold the end of another chain.
 Stylised black flames spurt around the figures, and to the right of the principal devil is a crouching, grotesquely contorted figure with floppy dog-like ears, a similarly canine protruding tongue and, oddest of all, a spike apparently emerging from his head.
-Like the devils anchor (another kind of weight) in the picture above right, this detail is confirmed by the old drawing of the Yaxley Doom, where several of the other devils then visible are shown
+Like the devils anchor (another kind of weight) in the picture above right, this detail is confirmed by the old drawing of the Yaxley Doom, where several of the other devils then visible are shown with these spikes.

 Events taking place beyond this are shown here at the right.
 In the centre, an upright devil, headless now, has more spikes, this time radiating from his back and shoulders like hells version of an aureole.
 He has claws for hands and feet, and, I think, at least one extra face on his shoulders/back, as is common in medieval devils (Wenhaston, also in Suffolk, and Broughton in Cambridgeshire are examples).
 As at nearby Bacton and at Chesterton in Cambridgeshire this devil is pushing a wheelbarrow, its handles quite clear, across which is slung another tonsured man, head resting on his crossed hands.
 There are more black flames immediately below, and if his mouth is open, as I think it is, then the reason why is obvious enough.
 The whitish area stretching below this and resembling a course of old brickwork is the toothed lower jaw of a Hell-mouth, the only detail of this now visible.
 Apart from a red devils leg ending in a cloven hoof, other pigmented areas and faint details are obscure now.